ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

 > Editor's Note: This algorithm may be renamed and slightly refactored.

-The Single Use (SU) algorithm is based on composing multiple traditional JWS values into a single JWP proof value.
+The Single Use (SU) algorithm is based on composing multiple traditional JWS values into a JWP proof.
 It enables a very simple form of selective disclosure without requiring any advanced cryptographic techniques.

 It does not support unlinkability if the same JWP is presented multiple times, therefore when privacy is required the holder will need to interact with the issuer again to receive new single-use JWPs (dynamically or in batches).